-Pension schemes and the transfer of pension liabilities need to be considered carefully in the transaction context.
+Pension schemes and the transfer of pension liabilities need to be considered carefully in the transaction context, including that Swiss defined contributions plans qualify under IFRS as defined benefit plans and that such requalification may result in unfunded actuarial liabilities.

 In case of an asset deal, the assets sold are, in general, subject to VAT.
-However, transfer of groups of assets and liabilities that comprise a single autonomous business unit may be transferred by using a declaration procedure instead of invoicing with VAT (transfer of a "going concern" or TOGC).
+However, transfer of groups of assets and liabilities that comprise a single autonomous business unit may be transferred by using a declaration procedure instead of invoicing with VAT ("transfer of a going concern" or TOGC).
 Special transfer taxes may apply in particular in case of a transfer of real estate.
 The costs of financing are, in principle, fully tax-deductible.
-However, if financing is provided by a related company, or provided by third parties but guaranteed by a related company, the federal tax regulations on the maximum debt-to-equity ratios will have to be observed and interest payments made have to comply with the arm's length standard.
+However, if financing is provided by a related company, or provided by third parties but guaranteed by a related company, the tax regulations on the maximum debt-to-equity ratios will have to be observed and interest payments made have to comply with the arm's length standard.

 In case of a share deal, the transfer of shares is exempt from VAT.
 It may be subject to transfer stamp tax if the seller, the purchaser or an intermediary is a professional securities dealer.
 Real estate transfer taxes may apply in some cantons also in case of a share deal.
 Also, in a share deal tax liabilities embedded in the acquired company are indirectly transferred to the buyer.
 This may especially apply to the deferred withholding tax liability on the acquired company's distributable reserves not necessary from a commercial point of view for the company's ongoing operations.
 This applies in particular if there is, upon transfer, "distributable substance from a commercial point of view that is not needed for the company's ongoing operations" in the acquired company and if the applicable withholding tax rate on dividend distributions to the seller (as former shareholder) would have been less favorable than the rate on distributions to the buyer (the "old reserves" doctrine).
 These reserves remain tainted and subject to the (less favorable) rate applicable to the seller as a former shareholder when distributed to the purchaser.

 A capital gain realized by a Swiss resident individual on a sale of shares held as private assets (as opposed to business assets) is, as a general rule, tax-free.
-Depending on how the acquisition is structured, in particular if the buyer tries to finance the acquisition with assets of the acquired company, the tax authorities may requalify the tax-exempt capital gain realized by an individual seller as a partial liquidation distribution, which makes it subject to ordinary income taxation to the seller.
-It is common practice in Switzerland that a private individual seller may ask for a corresponding representation or an indemnification in the case that the transaction is qualified as a partial indirect liquidation.
-A debt push-down by a merger of an acquisition vehicle and the target company is usually not accepted by the Swiss tax authorities for the purpose of obtaining a tax deduction of the financing costs, as it is usually argued that the merger represent a tax avoidance scheme.
+Depending on how the acquisition is structured, in particular if the buyer is financing the acquisition with assets of the acquired company, the tax authorities may requalify the tax-exempt capital gain realized by an individual seller as a partial liquidation distribution, and requalify and subject a part of the gain to ordinary income taxation of the seller.
+It is common practice in Switzerland that a private individual seller may ask for a corresponding representation or an indemnification in case the transaction is qualified as an indirect partial liquidation.

+A debt push-down by a merger of an acquisition vehicle and the target company is usually not accepted by the Swiss tax authorities for the purpose of obtaining a tax deduction of the financing costs, as it is usually argued that the merger represents a tax avoidance scheme.
+Besides that, a debt push-down may trigger the above-mentioned indirect partial liquidation.